fornaciari/starter-academic/content/post/news_eacl2021/index.md

 ---
-title: Deception detection: new paper at EACL2021!
+title: Deception detection\: new paper at EACL2021!
 subtitle: \"BERTective, or detective BERT: Language Models and Contextual Information for Deception Detection\", with Dirk Hovy, Federico Bianchi and Massimo Poesio

 # Summary for listings and search engines